-November – Please join us at the Rocky River Public Library on Saturday, November 11th at 10:00-10:45am to do an activity for our Veterans!
-To honor Veteran's Day, the kids will have story time with Mrs. Fisher and then do a craft that will be given to our Veterans to thank them for their service.
-Hope you can join us!
+November – In honor of Veteran's Day, a group from the RRECPTA gathered at the Rocky River Public Library on Saturday, November 11.
+To honor Veteran's Day, the kids had story time with Mrs. Fisher and then worked on a craft that was given to our Veterans to thank them for their service.

 Organizations Recently Served by RRECPTA

 Did you know… more than 1000 Rocky River residents fall below the poverty line?

 The Rocky River Assistance Program was initiated in 1984 by the Rocky River Women’s Club and is staffed solely by volunteers.
 This established community resource supplies residents in need with food, personal care, and household items every other month.
 In addition, clients receive holiday dinners in November and December.
 Children enrolled in the program are provided school supplies, school lunch items, coats, gift cards, and presents from their holiday wish lists.
 Scholarships for school trips and qualifying recreation programs are also offered.

 Laura's Home Women's Crisis Center: The City Mission of Cleveland